Mark 2

 The Sabbath exists for humanity’s good and finds fulfillment in Christ’s lordship.

-27 He said to them, “The Sabbath was made for man, not man for the Sabbath.
+27 Then Jesus declared, “The Sabbath was made for man, not man for the Sabbath.

-28 Therefore the Son of Man is lord even of the Sabbath.”
+28 Therefore, the Son of Man is Lord even of the Sabbath.”

 Key Terms